egeoffrey/docs/docs/installation/install.md

 3. **Let the workers do the setup**, but tell them one thing or two to leave the accommodation the way you like for eGeoffrey.
 They will ask you the following:

     - **Where do you want to install eGeoffrey?**, meaning where to leave all those furnitures and groceries for eGeoffrey; ```/opt/egeoffrey``` can be a nice place.
-    - **What is, if any, the hostname of your remote gateway?**, it's all about the name of eGeoffrey's accommodation; hitting enter and leave it blank beacuse it's not relevant at this point.
+    - **What is, if any, the hostname of your remote gateway?**, it's all about the name of eGeoffrey's accommodation; hitting enter and leave it blank because it's not relevant at this point.

     The following video shows you how the workers, also called *installer*, do their job and the questions they will ask you: